Generic selectors

 Tooth no. 36 with fractured composite restoration buccally.
 Occlusal view.

-Pre-operative periapical radiograph showing large restoration (Composite) close to the mesial pulp horn in 36.
+Pre-operative periapical radiograph showing large restoration (composite) close to the mesial pulp horn in 36.

 Figure 1c:

-Pre-operative periapical radiograph showing large restoration (Composite) close to the mesial pulp horn in 36.
+Pre-operative periapical radiograph showing large restoration (composite) close to the mesial pulp horn in 36.

 Periapical pre-operative radiograph showing widening of the periodontal ligament on both root of 36.